The Best Triple Chocolate Chip Cookies

-Today’s kickoff cookie is a Joybilee Farm favorite.
-It’s the first cookie that I taught Sarah to bake, when she was 8.
+Today’s kickoff cookie is a Joybilee Farm favourite.
+It’s the first cookie that I taught Sarah to bake when she was 8.
 She’s got the recipe memorized, it’s that simple.
 You can whip up a batch in a hurry or just keep the dough in a bucket in the freezer, ready to bake when you are ready for cookies and milk.

 Triple Chocolate Chip cookies are rich, fudgy chocolate goodness.
-My recipe uses organic, fair trade chocolate chips and organic fair trade cocoa from Tropical Traditions.
-Feel free to use your favorite brand.
+My recipe uses organic, fair trade chocolate chips and organic fair-trade cocoa from Tropical Traditions.
+Feel free to use your favourite brand.

 These cookies travel well.

 Triple chocolate chip cookies are the very best chocolate chip cookie.
 Add this one to your repertoire and delight your family and friends.
 Especially good with a cup of tea.

 - 2 cups brown sugar

 - 3 large eggs plus 1 egg yolk

 - ½ cup Equal Exchange organic baking cocoa

 - 4 cups of Bob’s Redmill organic unbleached white, all-purpose flour